Adonts/instagram_grabber/README.md

   </a>
 </p>

-Grab profile data, get user links and more soon.
+Grab profile data, get user photo links, Instagram ID, block users, like photos, see stories and more soon.

 For downloading, type
 ```sh